anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 <a name="6.3.5"></a>
 ### 6.3.5 Network Device information
 This table describes each network device, it can be used for network configuration and verification.

+Multiple instances are expected, one instance for each network device.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|